Rational emotive behavior therapy (REBT): definition, application, and effectivity

 Who created Rational emotive behavior therapy?

 American psychotherapist and psychologist Albert Ellis created rational emotive behavior therapy in 1955.
-In the late 1940s, Dr. Ellis taught at Rutgers University and New York University, but he also worked in a clinical setting.
+In the late 1940s, Dr. Ellis taught at Rutgers University and New York University, but he simultaneously worked in a clinical setting as well.
 All these places have probably inspired him to create a new approach to psychotherapy.
 During this time, his faith in psychoanalysis was weak because he considered it ineffective.

-However, he realized that when he saw patients once a week or every other week, they achieved the same progress as when he would see them on a daily basis.
-Dr. Ellis decided to be more active in treating his patients, so he would interject advice or direct interpretations.
+However, he realized that when he saw patients once a week or every other week, they achieved the same progress as when he saw them on a daily basis.
+Dr. Ellis decided to be more active in treating his patients, so he interjected advice or directed interpretations.
 Patients started improving.

 Rational emotive behavior therapy became popular in the 1960s.
 At that time, REBT inspired Dr. Aaron Beck at the University of Pennsylvania to develop cognitive-behavioral therapy.
 In fact, rational emotive behavior therapy is a precursor to CBT.